Robin Söderling: 2010: French Open final and career high ranking

 Entering the final Grand Slam event of the year, Söderling was seeded 5th at the US Open.
 He defeated qualifier Andreas Haider-Maurer in a tough five-set opening round.
-In the second round, Söderling beat Taylor Dent with ease 6–2, 6–2, 6–4.
-He then played Thiemo de Bakker in the third round, and won comfortably in straight sets 6–2, 6–3, 6–3.
-He came through Albert Montañés in four sets to set up a quarterfinal showdown with Roger Federer, but could not stop the Swiss maestro as he lost 4–6, 4–6, 5–7 in tough conditions.
+In the second round, Söderling beat Taylor Dent with ease.
+He then beat Thiemo de Bakker in the third round in straight sets and Albert Montañés in four sets to set up a quarterfinal showdown with Roger Federer, but could not stop the Swiss maestro as he lost in straight sets in tough conditions.
 He then went back to Sweden to compete in the Davis Cup, where Sweden retained their World Group status as they outmatched Italy.